Skip to content

 We will be taking a trip to the National Space Centre!
 Here we will continue to look at our Science Topic about Space, looking at interactive resources to find out more about planets and how we have travelled to the moon through rockets!

-Spring 1 & 2
+Spring 1 & 2: Time Traveller

 In this topic we will learn all about different periods of time.
 Our theme will be gender equality.
 Looking how male and females were portrayed throughout the years, how have things changed between then and now?
+We will also look at key moments in history where fashion was changed as a result of law, culture and protests/movements.
+We will be primarily focussing on what we mean by 'identity' and how identity can be shown through fashion.
+Our history learning will also link to our D.T and art where we will be looking at famous fashion designers and creating our own design that reflects our identity.

 An exciting opportunity in DT to look at embroidery and creating our own fashion piece!